dossiersolutions/Kolibri-UI/README.md

 Kolibri UI contains presentational React components that we use to make Dossier ProFile.
 It also contains a documentation app, a test suite, and a hot-reloading server for developers.

-Almost all of this is provided through [create-react-app](https://github.com/facebookincubator/create-react-app).
+The development environment is provided through [create-react-app](https://github.com/facebookincubator/create-react-app).
 This means we don't have to maintain a build configuration, which saves a lot of work for us, will still providing an awesome development environment.

+The actual library distribution is built by Babel, and does not even know about create-react-app.

 ## Usage